ethereum/ethereum-org-website/src/content/developers/tutorials/implement-metamask-and-ens-into-website/index.md

 ```
 ## CSS {#css}

-Now we temporarily move to the css file to style the button and give it a nice look.
+We temporarily move to the css file to style the button and give it a nice look.
 ```css
 a {
     position: absolute;